Looking for information about other Dental Topics?

 - For the general population, the prevalence of hyperdontia (having supernumerary teeth) runs on the order of 0.15 to 3.9%.

 The incidence rate for having a mesiodens (an extra tooth between your center two front teeth) generally runs between 0.15 and 1.9%.
-(Although, this statistic is reported to vary with race.)
+(Although, this statistic is reported to vary with race.
+The condition tends to affect males about twice as often as females.)

 - Having a maxillary (upper dental arch) mesiodens is much more common than a mandibular (lower) one.
 82% of cases are maxillary supernumeraries.